This guide gives you all the information you need about Alexandria to make it your next stop when you visit the Middle East.

 Things to do in Alexandria

-To begin with, you should give a visit to the ‘Bibliotheca Alexandrina‘ a huge library built in 2002 with a unique design to reincarnate the ancient library that used to sit in the same place and lead the world into many scientific breakthroughs.
+To begin with, you should give a visit to the ‘Bibliotheca Alexandrina‘ a huge library built-in 2002 with a unique design to reincarnate the ancient library that used to sit in the same place and lead the world into many scientific breakthroughs.

-As I previously mentioned, you should give a visit to the ‘Montazah Palace’, have a picnic or take a tour in the royal quarters.
+As I previously mentioned, you should give a visit to the ‘Montazah Palace’, have a picnic or take a tour of the royal quarters.

 If you are tired from roaming around, you could just relax on any cafe by the shore and that’s always the best thing about Alexandria.

-What to EAT in Alexandria?
+What to Eat in Alexandria?

 You can’t come to Egypt and not try every type of food there is.
 Since Egyptians have an outstanding way to make such a huge variety of yummy recipes from your everyday ingredients, I’ve made the eating part the biggest part about Alexandria.

 Breakfast in Alexandria

 Fool is served in a lot of different ways so you’ll have a hard choice.
 My restaurant of choice is “Mohamed Ahmed” in Mahtet el Raml, and don’t forget to try their falafel, omelets and salads.

 I am sorry you won’t be able to order everything on the menu, because you will want to try everything they offer starting from the oriental grilled Kebab to the seafood selection.

 More About Alexandrian Food

-About Alexandria Street Food
+Alexandria Street Food

-If Kebda is not your thing, you could go to ‘Arabi’ next to Mosque of Abu al-Abbas al-Mursi, where you could try oriental sausage, Shawerma or even kebda.
+If Kebda is not your thing, you could go to ‘Arabi’ next to the Mosque of Abu al-Abbas al-Mursi, where you could try oriental sausage, Shawerma or even kebda.

 But if you want a view with your meal you should choose San Giovanni restaurant by Stanley Bridge, where you could have a well prepared meal while you enjoy the best scenery you could get, all with a pianist in the background.

 You should always keep a place for desert, because Alexandria has one of the best ice cream parlors and they call it Gelati, I give you their two best options ‘Azza’ and ‘El Se’eedi’ .